rl-institut/offgridders/docs/Home.rst

 * **Versatile application and scenario definition**.
     Through scenario definitions, a \
     multitude of energy system models (cases) can be defined.
 The energy system model’s \
     capacity and their dispatch are optimized.
-All possible simulations of the energy system, \
-    can be reduced to a combination of the following components: AC and/or DC demand, \
+All electricity supply systems can be simulated, whose energy system model can be reduced to a combination of the following components: AC and/or DC demand, \
     generator, photovoltaic (PV) panels, storage, inverters, rectifiers, wind plant and connection to a national grid.